fenago/react-graphql-course/md/lab_3.md

 ```
 sequelize model:generate --models-path src/server/models --migrations-path src/server/migrations --name Post --attributes text:text
 ```

+<span style="color:red;">Note: Lab solution already has migrations created.
+You will get an error if you are running command from solution folder.
+This error can be ignored.</span>

 Sequelize expects us to run the command in the folder in which we have